sara-nl/sdrdocs/source/pages/basics/deposit.rst

 Deposit
 ***********

-This page explains how to get your data into the data repository using the online deposit workflow.
+The process of getting data into the data repository and publishing it is called depositing.
+This can be done using the online deposit workflow that is part of the Data Repository service.
 Once depositing is completed, you will have a publication for your dataset.

 .. contents::
     :depth: 8